 I also made just two or three Pinterest graphic templates on Canva.com that I can reuse and repeat over and over again for every blog post.
 I change out the text and background images to keep things fresh, but you get the point.

 Having Board Booster has also helped me track which types of pins are performing well, and which ones aren’t.
 This helps me understand which pins I might want to use as a template and which ones I shouldn’t.
-You can see on the screen shot below, Board Booster has shown me which pins recently had the most repins and likes.
+You can see on the screenshot below, Board Booster has shown me which pins recently had the most repins and likes.
 Some of these are from my blog and some are from other blogs.

 Looping on Board Booster

 Looping is a fairly simple tool on Board Booster that takes pins on your existing boards and “repins” them for a short time set by you.
-The idea is that it takes stuff you’ve already pinned and makes them new again without any work on your end (set it and forget it).
+The idea is that it takes stuff you’ve already pinned and made them new again without any work on your end (set it and forget it).

 This type of tool and strategy is good for people who are short on time (like every blogger I know).
 You don’t want to have to pin manually to your pinterest boards when you could be using that time on other tasks and that’s why looping is pretty awesome!

-Scheduler on Board Booster
+Schedule on Board Booster

 The scheduler on Board Booster will schedule pins for you.
 You simply pin a bunch of new pins from your blog or from other blogs onto a secret board that board booster makes for you.
 Then, BB will pull those secret pins at a specific time set by you and it will pin them on the real boards you want them to go to.